VR-54: History

-The previous squadron designated VR-54 was also based at NAS/JRB New Orleans from October 1, 1972, to February 28, 1981, and flew the C-118 Liftmaster transport aircraft; a military designation of the McDonnell Douglas DC-6.
+The previous squadron designated VR-54 was also based at NAS/JRB New Orleans from 1 October 1972, to 28 February 1981, and flew the C-118 Liftmaster transport aircraft; a military designation of the McDonnell Douglas DC-6.
 The squadron had a permanent detachment at NAS Atlanta as well.
 When the Navy introduced the McDonnell Douglas C-9B Skytrain II, the antiquated C-118 was retired and VR-54 was de-commissioned.

-Ten years later, VR-54 was re-commissioned on June 1, 1991, as the Navy's first C-130T squadron, ushering in an era that would change Naval Logistics for the decades to come.
+Ten years later, VR-54 was re-commissioned on 1 June 1991, as the Navy's first C-130T squadron, ushering in an era that would change Naval Logistics for the decades to come.